-Part D. TO BE COMPLETED BY AGENCY PER SONNEL OFFICER ACTION TAKEN: Hired or retained.
-Non-selected for ap or eligibility objected Action taken to see parate.
+Part D. TO BE COMPLETED BY AGENCY PERSONNEL OFFICER ACTION TAKEN: Hired or retained.
+Non-selected for appointment, or eligibility objected to Action taken to sep parate.
 AGENCY PERSONNEL OFFICER (type or print) SIGNATURE DATE

-U.S. Departmen Bureau of Land Date: New: Revised: JOB HAZARD ANALYSIS Page 1 of 4 Reviewed by: (Safety Mgr) Field Office/Wor k Group Supervisor: Qual, Trng, Experience Reqd: This JHA must b e reviewed, appr oved, and signed b by the Agency Administrator: Name: Title: Date: BASIC JOB STEPS POTENTIAL HAZARDS SA FE JOB PROCEDURES Work Capacity Testing Physical Overexertion ective test subjects information id describe how to prepare for it. appropriate resp complete the Health Screen.
-Only onses of the prospective subjects reen will result in administering the rest. test answer qu them understand ects about the test just prior to the lestions concerning the test.
-Make I they are to quit and get help from Administrators on the course if they uring the test. during test.
-Test rators monitor subjects for distress Administrator is to terminate test if el of subject distress. ective test subjects official time for /here policy permits.
-6. Schedule tests are most favorab s when environmental conditions ole. n currently qualified in first aid and id supplies and equipment) on site lone. livac plan and make sure Test now how to activate it.
+U.S. Departmen Bureau of Land Date: New: Revised: JOB HAZARD ANALYSIS Page 1 of 4 Reviewed by: (Safety Mgr) Field Office/Wor k Group Supervisor: Qual, Trng, Experience Reqd: This JHA must b be reviewed, appr l oved, and signed by the Agency Administrator: Name: Title: Date: BASIC JOB STEPS POTENTIAL HAZARDS SAFE JOB PROCEDURES Work Capacity Testing Physical Overexertion 1.
+Provide prospective test subjects information about the test and describe how to prepare for it.
+Test subjects complete the Health Screen.
+On appropriate responses of the prospective subject to the Health Screen will result in administering the Work Capacity Test.
+3. Brief test subjects about the test just prior to the test answer questions concerning the test.
+Make them understand they are to quit and get help from one of the Test Administrators on the course if they begin to feel ill during the test.
+4. Test Administrators monitor subjects for distribution during test.
+Test Administrator is to terminate terminate terminate during test.
+Test Administrator is to terminate terminate terminate during test.
+5. Provide prospective test subjects official time fitness training where policy permits.
+6. Schedule tests when environmenta are most favorable.
+7. Have a person currently qualified in first CPR (with first aid supplies and equipment when testing is done.
+8. Have unit medivac plan and make sure Te Administrators know how to activate it.
 9. Make sure tes pace. t subjects do not exceed a walking 10.
-Ensure test s subjects are properly hydrated.
-Work Capacity Testing Strains and Sprains nation to prospective subjects o get into shape for the tests. ective subjects official time for /here policy permits.
-3. Brief subjects beginning. about the test just prior to
+Ensure test subjects are properly hydrated.
+Work Capacity Testing Strains and Sprains nation to prospective subjects o get into shape for the tests. ective subjects official time for here policy permits.
+Brief subjects about the test just prior to beginning.
+Polooso Dato: 1/01 Appondiy C 1